voscarmv/voscarmv/README.md

 ## I'm interested in job offers!

-If you'd like to ask me to come work on one of your projects, you can reach me on:
+If you'd like me to come work on one of your projects, you can reach me on:

 - 👨‍💼 [Linkedin](https://www.linkedin.com/in/oscar-mier/)
 - ✌️ or [Angelist](https://angel.co/u/oscar-mier)